GolangUA/talks/2018/0204-common-mistakes-at-prod/PITCHME.md

 - Public use |
 - Strict access or no any ... |
+- An application may be run in a multi-instance mode |
 - It is hard to reproduce client bugs |
 - You even can't imagine in what way your service may be used 😈 |
 - Your variants ... |